Empirical Bayes Selection for Value Maximization: Conclusion

 \section{Conclusion}

-Our paper shows that empirical Bayes methods perform well in maximizing the aggregate value of the selected units, in the sense that the regret they incur converges to zero faster than the estimation error in the actual values themselves.
-This stands in contrast to prior work emphasizing the difficulty of accurately selecting the best units when the decision-maker incurs a constant loss from each misclassification (e.g.\ \cite{lockwood2002uncertainty,lin2006loss,gu2020invidious}).
-This underscores that rather than being inherent, the difficulty of the selection problem may depend critically on whether misclassification errors should be weighted by their severity in the utility function.
-Finally, we note that many extensions and variations on this setting are yet to be fully explored, including constructing confidence intervals for regret; characterizing the performance of decision rules for the frequentist analog of the Bayesian regret we study, treating the true values of units as non-stochastic;\footnote{Specifically, studying the utility $U(\J{EB})$ under permutation invariance as outlined in \cite{weinstein2021permutation}.} improving performance by incorporating unit-specific covariates into the analysis; tailoring the estimation of the prior to the specific selection problem at hand; and extending to an empirical Bayes knapsack problem where the selected items incur heterogeneous costs.
+Our results show that empirical Bayes methods perform well in maximizing the aggregate value of the selected units, in the sense that the regret they incur converges to zero faster than the estimation error in the values themselves.
+This stands in contrast to prior work emphasizing the difficulty of accurately selecting the best units when the decision-maker incurs a discrete loss from each misclassification (e.g.\ \citet{lockwood2002uncertainty,lin2006loss,gu2020invidious}).
+This underscores that rather than selection being an inherently difficult problem, it depends on whether misclassification errors should be weighted by their severity in the utility function.
+Finally, we note that many extensions and variations on this setting are yet to be fully explored, including characterizing the performance of decision rules for the frequentist analog of the Bayesian regret we study, treating the true values of units as non-stochastic;\footnote{Specifically, studying the utility $U(\J{EB})$ under permutation invariance as outlined in \citet{weinstein2021permutation}.} improving performance by incorporating unit-specific covariates into the analysis; and extending to an empirical Bayes knapsack problem where the selected units incur heterogeneous costs.

-As discussed in \Cref{sec:intro}, the frequentist optimal solution requires unavailable oracle knowledge of the e.c.d.f.\ of $\mu_i$'s.
-This implies that the empirical Bayes solution is not optimal in a minimax sense, with mainly two gaps: \begin{inlinelist} \item the optimal solution in \cite{weinstein2021permutation} is the Bayesian solution with a uniform prior on the permutations of $\mu_i$'s; \item the loss in \cite{weinstein2021permutation} is averaged over the e.c.d.f.\ instead of the uniform prior on permutations. \end{inlinelist}
+As discussed in \Cref{sec:intro}, the frequentist optimal solution requires unavailable oracle knowledge of the order statistics of $\mu_i$'s.
+This implies that the empirical Bayes solution is not optimal in a frequentist sense, with mainly two gaps: \begin{inlinelist} \item the optimal solution in \citet[Theorem 1]{weinstein2021permutation} is the Bayesian solution with a uniform prior on the permutations of $\mu_i$'s, while empirical Bayes uses $\hG$ instead; \item \citet{weinstein2021permutation} focused on the loss for a specific set of $\mu_i$'s, while our analysis averages this over $G_0$. \end{inlinelist}